sandepal-org/mq01-ops/README.md

 ## Add IBM catalog sources

-Like ArgoCD, there is a dedicated operator that manages DataPower virtual appliances in the cluster.
+Like ArgoCD, there is a dedicated operator that manages MQ queue managers in the cluster.
 Unlike ArgoCD, its definition is held in the IBM [catalog source](https://olm.operatorframework.io/docs/concepts/crds/catalogsource/), so we need to add this catalog source to the cluster before we can install it.